Make the most of your time on the island. Here are 21 experiences for 21-square miles of island paradise.

 2 Walk the Entire South Shore

 Ahhh, Bermuda's beaches.
 There is one for every mood, feeling and activity.
 In the mood for walking?
-You can walk from the famous Horseshoe Bay Beach to Elbow Beach – the length of the South Shore.
-The winding trail is about a three-mile stroll, during which you can see coral reef formations, beaches with the pink sand and shipwrecks.
+You can walk from the famous Horseshoe Bay Beach to Warwick Long Bay – along the scenic South Shore.
+The winding trail is about a mile-long stroll, during which you can see coral reef formations, beaches with the pink sand and shipwrecks.

 3 Dance Along to Bermuda's Gombey Beat